DXPortugal/IoTLabs/content/lab-2-2-create-your-iot-hub-and-register-device.md

    By default, the tool creates an IoT Hub in the Free pricing tier.
 For more infomation, see [Azure IoT Hub pricing](https://azure.microsoft.com/pricing/details/iot-hub/).

-> [!NOTE]
-> The name of your IoT hub must be globally unique.
+> **NOTE:** The name of your IoT hub must be globally unique.
 You can create only one F1 edition of Azure IoT Hub under your Azure subscription.

 ### Register Pi in your IoT hub
 Each device that sends messages to your IoT hub and receives messages from your IoT hub must be registered with a unique ID.
 You will use Azure CLI to register your Pi and create a self-signed X.509 certificate for device authentication.